adilovesgh/ase_cybertutor/README.md

 * CSS Styling: over the iterations, we have continuously improved our UI to make the website more aesthetic and user-friendly.
 We have also implemented bootstrap to make the display less cluttered, cleaner, and more organized.

-## Sample Tutorial for signing up for a session
+## Sample tutorial for signing up for a session
 * First go to the main page of the website.
 * Press on the _Sign Up_ link on the top right corner.
 * Create a new account.
 This will be your tutor account.